spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 - Short-lived applications that process a finite set of data and then terminate.
   There are two variations of short-lived applications.

-  - The first is a Task that runs your code and records the status of the run in the Data Flow database.
+  - The first is a Task that runs your code and records the status of the execution in the Data Flow database.
     It can, optionally, use the Spring Cloud Task framework and need not be a Java application.
     However, the application does need to record its run status in Data Flow's database.
   - The second is an extension of the first that includes the Spring Batch framework as the foundation of performing batch processing.